gradle/gradle/subprojects/docs/src/docs/release/notes.md

 <a name="toolchain-spi"></a>
 #### Added support for Java Toolchain downloads from arbitrary repositories

-Starting in Gradle 7.6, Gradle can download toolchains from arbitrary repositories.
+Starting in Gradle 7.6, Gradle can download JVM [toolchains](https://docs.gradle.org/current/userguide/toolchains.html) from arbitrary repositories.
 By default, Gradle downloads toolchains from Adoptium/AdoptOpenJDK.
 You can now override the default providers with repositories of your choice using a toolchain resolver plugin.

-The following example uses custom plugins that provide `AzulResolver` and `AdoptiumResolver` to add custom toolchains for Adoptium and Azul:
+For example, the following uses custom plugins that provide `AzulResolver` and `AdoptiumResolver` to add custom toolchains for Adoptium and Azul:

 ```kotlin
 toolchainManagement {